-Sessions are held on Tuesday and Friday, 8am-1pm
+Sessions are held on Tuesday and Friday from 8am to 1pm.

 We hope this has been helpful and wish you a speedy recovery!

 What if I have a comment, suggestion, compliment or complaint about the service?

 If you want to make a comment, suggestion, compliment or complaint you can: